joshp23/YOURLS-httpBL/README.md

 	- `ip` the offending IP address
 	- `type` the threat type (eg: content spammer)
 	- `level` the threat level (0-255)
+5. For information regarding the API, see the http:BL page in the Admin area.

 #### NOTE:
 In order for this to work on your public page you have to make sure that